 funded and Entitlement jurisdictions) in metropolitan areas."

 There is little doubt that the Communities of Opportunity approach is what should be used to guide the proper selection of public housing locations in Galveston County.
-The Kirwan Institute has informed us that they are doing a Communities of Opportunity study of our County, in an effort to assist the people of the County to find acceptable locations for public housing.
+The Kirwan Institute has informed us that they will be doing a Communities of Opportunity study of our County, in an effort to assist the people of Galveston County in finding acceptable locations for public housing.